How to Add Social Media Icons to an Email Signature

 Now that you know how to post your photos without cropping, here are a few extra tips to make them stand out and perform even better.

-The biggest benefit of using the 4:5 aspect ratio is that it takes up significantly more vertical screen real estate than a square or landscape photo.
+The biggest benefit of using the 4:5 aspect ratio is that it takes up significantly more vertical screen space than a square or landscape photo.
 When someone is scrolling through their feed, your larger photo is more likely to grab their attention and stop the scroll.
 It's a simple but effective way to increase your content's visual impact.

 While you can get creative with border colors, consistency is often best.
 Most photographers and brands stick with clean white or black borders.
 White blends seamlessly with Instagram's interface, creating a floating, minimalist effect.
 Whatever you choose, sticking to it helps build a cohesive and professional-looking grid aesthetic.